rotki/rotki/docs/usage_guide.rst

 Loopring balances
 ===================

-To have available your loopring balances you will need an API Key from loopring.
-To get them visit `https://exchange.loopring.io/ <https://exchange.loopring.io/>`_ and unlock your account.
+To have your loopring balances detected you will need an API Key from loopring.
+To get one visit `https://exchange.loopring.io/ <https://exchange.loopring.io/>`_ and unlock your account.
 In the right panel you need to click in **Export Account**

 .. image:: images/get_loopring_keys.png
    :alt: Get loopring keys